Skip to main content

 path: "/public"

-- method: "PUT" # Allow PUT /avatar, but requires X-My-Header: true header
+- method: "PUT" # Allow PUT /avatar, requires X-My-Header: true header

 path: "/avatar$"